xansec/hackathon-resources/README.md

 If in doubt, ask in Discord or on the Mayhem Community.

-_ForAllSecure reserves the right to reject any submission with or without reason or explanation._
+_ForAllSecure reserves the right to reject any submission at its sole discretion._

 ## Troubleshooting Checklist